 Making a u-turn is not always a safe thing to do.
-If the driver making the u-turn fails to recognize a car coming the opposite direction they may pull into traffic and get hit on the side.
-The driver making the turn will have fault in this situation.
+If the driver making the u-turn fails to recognize a car coming the opposite direction, they may pull into traffic and get hit on the side.
+The driver making the turn will be at fault in this situation.

-- Driving while distracted by the radio, texting or talking on the phone
+- When a driver was distracted by the radio, texting, or talking on the phone

-- Drunk driving or driving while high on drugs
+- When a driver was drunk or driving while high on drugs

-- Brake failure because the vehicle was not properly maintained
+- When there was brake failure because the vehicle was not properly maintained

 Sometimes it may not be either drivers’ fault.
 This can happen when the traffic control device malfunctions.
-This can happen when the traffic control device gives both drivers a green light.
-It can also happen when a traffic control device gives on driver a turn signal and the crossing driver a green light.
-While it is possible for these things to happen it is very unlikely.
+This can also happen when the traffic control device gives both drivers a green light.
+It can also happen when a traffic control device gives one driver a turn signal and the crossing driver a green light.
+While it is possible for these things to happen, it is very unlikely.